Why are your carrots so delicious?

 How many people will a CSA share feed?

 Again, tough question, as it’s completely relative to how many vegetables each member eats.
-We would say a half share is perfect for one adult, perhaps stretched to two adults.
+We would say a partial f share is perfect for one adult, perhaps stretched to two adults.
 The full share is good for 2 adults, possibly a small family.
 That’s our recommendation.
 A family of 4 that eats at home every night might not feel it’s enough, and a family of 4 that eats out 6 nights a week will be overwhelmed.
 We could mention some pretty hysterical and depressing examples about splitting shares (the record is 6 adults), but I won’t.

 Can I split a CSA Share?

 Yes.
 However, we do not split your share up for you.
 You will be required to split your share with your partner(s) after you pick it up, so you’ll need to bring spare bags to do that.
 One suggestion.
 If you are thinking of purchasing a full share and splitting it with one other person, we suggest you buy a partial share instead.
 The big reason is dividing 9 items up between two people is a hassle, especially if items are delicate or bagged.
 We take great care to get your vegetables to you in good condition, and we have some horror stories from watching share members split up shares, especially if they are in a hurry.

 What if I forget to pick up my share?